|28A.01||CITATION, MINNESOTA CONSOLIDATED FOOD LICENSING LAW.|

 (ii) one person represents a statewide general farm organization;

-(iii) one person represents a local food inspection agency; and
+(iii) one person represents a local food inspection agency;

 (b) Members shall serve without compensation.
 Members appointed by the governor shall serve four-year terms.